-OT 844 Orthotics/Physical Agent Modalities as occupational interventions
+OT 844 Orthotics/Physical Agent Modalities as Occupational Interventions 3 SH

 Orthotics/Physical Agent Modalities as Occupational Interventions is a lecture and laboratory course that provides a supervised learning experience in the fabrication of orthoses and their application as a preparatory method to enhance occupational performance and participation.
 This lecture and laboratory course also provides a supervised learning experience in the theory, application and physical agent modalities as preparatory tools for enhancing occupational performance.